-A common reason for failure to comply with ICWA is the failure to identify children subject the ICWA.
+A common reason for failure to comply with ICWA is the failure to identify children subject to the ICWA.
 Two important changes are designed to remedy this problem:

-As of September 1, 2015, the Family Code required Texas courts to ask the parties at the Adversary, the Status and at each Permanency Hearing: whether the child or child's family has Native American heritage and the identity of any Native American tribe the child may be associated with.
+At the Adversary, Status, and each Permanency Hearing, Texas courts are required to ask the parties whether the child or child's family has Native American heritage and identity any Native American tribe with which the child may be associated.
 Tex.
 Fam.
 Code § 262.201(f), Tex.
 Fam.
 Code § 263.202(f-1), and Tex.
 Fam.
 Code § 263.306 (a-1)(3).

-The Regulations now require that the state court judge ask each participant at the commencement of the proceedings whether the person knows or has reason to know the child is an Indian child and to instruct the parties to inform the court of any such information that arises later.
+The Regulations require that the state court judge ask each participant at the commencement of the proceedings whether the person knows or has reason to know the child is an Indian child and to instruct the parties to inform the court of any such information that arises later.
 25 C.F.R. § 23.107(a).

-By far the most significant impact of failing to identify an ICWA case is that if key ICWA provisions are violated, a final order can be invalidated.
+By far the most significant impact of failing to identify an ICWA case is if key ICWA provisions are violated, a final order can be invalidated.
 The remedy for violation of key ICWA provisions is a petition to invalidate.
 25 U.S.C. § 1914.
 Similarly, if there is not sufficient information in the record to assess whether ICWA applies, an appeal can be abated.
 Either way, permanency is delayed.